 His entrepreneurial focus has been in tackling climate change in consumer tech, building a food tracker that shows both the calories and emissions of the food you eat, and in institutional asset management, helping divert funding towards climate aligned projects.

 Along the way, he has been part of the IMechE, the Royal Academy of Engineering’s top 50 leading engineers (ELA), led Cardiff University's formula student team to be the first UK team to win Silverstone, learnt to code, helped others learn to code, helped develop IBM's Watson, and helped start-ups across the world freelancing.

-He is now entrepreneur-in-residence at Entrepreneur First.
+He is now CTO at Vula.

 Our winners in this group are all working towards more equity in society.
 They all recognise that each person or group has different circumstances, and campaigns for better resources or opportunities to reach an equal outcome.

 Rania Vamvaka (MSc 2017, MSc 2020, PhD 2019-)